rasmusfreund/bioinf-prog-course/book/chapters/codonbias_project.md

 That data structure is a dictionary with keys corresponding to amino acids (i.e. single letter strings designating an amino acid such as `'R'` for arginine).
 The value associated with *each* amino acid key is also a dictionary, and the keys of *this* dictionary should be the different codons that encode the amino acid.
 The value associated with each codon key should be a number, representing the frequency with which that codon is used to encode that amino acid.
 The final data structure should only include amino acids that are found in the ORF.

-Under "Assignments" on the Blackboard course page, you will find an assignment with the same name as this chapter.
-There you can download the files you need for this project.
+On the course page you can download the files you need for this project:

 - `sample_orfs.txt` contains open reading frame sequences you can work on.